 We also note another example of the author reading into the text of the Bible something that is not there.
 We see the following clause in the middle of the quotation, “If the wrongdoer is wicked enough to be shunned by one brother he merits such treatment by the entire congregation.”
 The author admits that the text says that the wrongdoer shall be shunned by one brother [you, singular].
 But the author rejects this without any contextual evidence and applies it to the whole congregation.
 So, the author reads something into the text that is not there.

 .
-The Watchtower of 15 November 1952 seems to conclude that Matthew 18:17 refers to disfellowshipping.
+The Watchtower of November 15, 1952, may seem to conclude that Matthew 18:17 refers to disfellowshipping.
 But the text is not clear.

 MATTHEW 18: 15-17 REFERS TO THE JEWISH NATION AND NOT TO THE CHRISTIAN CONGREGATION

 The article in The Watchtower of March 1, 1974, page 463, correctly shows that Jesus’ words were uttered before any Christian congregations were formed, and therefore must refer to the Jewish congregation, the Jewish nation.
 A Jewish man who had offended a fellow Jew was neither killed nor disfellowshipped from the Jewish congregation.
 Therefore, Jesus could not have had disfellowshipping from the Jewish congregation in mind, and by implication disfellowshipping from the later Christian congregation.
 Jews would fraternize with other Jews but not with the people of the nations.
 So the words of Jesus naturally mean that the one who is offended should treat the offender, who was a part of the Jewish congregation, in the same way that he treated a man of the nations—not fraternizing with him.